 On October 27, Ungern-Sternberg advanced once more from Ducherow to Ferdinandshof on the road towards Pasewalk.
 He then stayed in Ferdinandshof for three weeks without making any attempt against the Prussian positions around Stettin.
-Nor did he advance against Berlin, since the small Prussian force that could threaten the Swedish flanks, would have seriously impeded any advance on the Prussian capital.
+Nor did he advance against Berlin, since the small Prussian force at Stettin, which could threaten the Swedish flanks, would have seriously impeded any advance on the Prussian capital.

 On November 12, the Swedes started to retreat from Prussian-Pomerania, redeploying behind the Peene with detachments at Anklam and Demmin.
 They also left troops to occupy the Island of Wollin and the entrenchments at Peenemünde.

 On November 22, the head of Lehwaldt's column reached Stettin.

 Between November 28 and December 3, Holstein-Gottorp's vanguard took position along the Peene River between Anklam and Demmin.

 By the end of November, more than 3,000 Swedish soldiers were on the sick list.

 At the beginning of December, the main body of Lehwaldt’s Army finally arrived at Stettin.
 From the Vistula, it had marched in four columns; part by Mewe (present-day Gniew/PL), Bütow (present-day Bytów/PL), Belgard (present-day Białogard/PL); and part by Tuchel (present-day Tuchola/PL), Konitz (present-day Chojnice/PL), Ratzebuhr (present-day Okonek/PL) and Dramburg (present-day Drawsko Pomorskie/PL).